-During seven tiresome weeks of rushing we have thought mostly of the great disadvantages and the nerv-The Long ous strain caused by Pan-Hellenic rules.
-All this Rushing Season is, however, a thing of the past.
+mostly of the great disadvantages and the nervous strain caused by Pan-Hellenic rules.
+All this is, however, a thing of the past.
 Fortune has so graciously crowned our efforts that we now feel as though there are after all certain strong points in favor of Pan-Hellenic regulations.
 First, each freshman has various opportunities to meet the different fraternities.
 She sees us all as we are, and therefore in her own free choice, so far as it is afforded to her, she finds no cause to regret later because she did not have the chance to see other societies.
 Again, we have the privilege of getting acquainted with all the freshmen on equal footing with the other fraternities.
 Hitherto, if a girl has shown striking qualities, if she was popular or from a distinguished family, the natural tendency has been, perhaps, to get a hold on her and pledge her as early as possible for security.
 Our long rushing season does away with hasty pledges, and the quiet and plain girls have a chance to reveal their charms as well as the more striking girls do.
-After all, whether Pan-Hellenic has found its way into our college or not, have we not all to keep constantly in mind that our aims are not toward the popular, beautiful, or distinguished girls, but that the quiet are needed along side of the lively; that the plain girl can give as well as receive benefit from the more attractive; and, finally, that all working together toward the same ideals in Pi Beta Phi can be better moulded into true and noble womanhood?
+After all, whether Pan-Hellenic has found its way into our college or not, have we not all to keep constantly in mind that our aims are not toward the popular, beautiful, or distinguished girls, but that the quiet are needed along side of the lively: that the plain girl can give as well as receive benefit from the more attractive; and, finally, that all working together toward the same ideals in Pi Beta Phi can be better moulded into true and noble womanhood?